piotrmurach/tty-file/README.md

 ### 2.10. inject_into_file

-Inject content into a file at a given location
+Inject content into a file at a given location and return `true` when performed successfully, `false` otherwise.

 ```ruby
 TTY::File.inject_into_file 'filename.rb', "text to add", after: "Code below this line\n"